Application Process & Submission Tips

 Contact your Advisors

 The Gilman Scholarship Program highly encourages cooperation between advisors and applicants.
 Advisors are integral to your application.
-Your study abroad advisor may be able to assist you with the application process, proof-read your essays, and support what you outlined in your Community Impact Essay.
+Your study abroad advisor may be able to assist you with the application process, proofread your essays, and support what you outlined in your Community Impact Essay.
 Your financial aid advisor can inform you of your financial aid information, which is required on the application.
 Both advisors will be required to certify the information you provided in order for your application to be complete.
 Be courteous and start conversing with your advisors immediately, if you have not already done so.
-If your advisors have questions, please have them contact us.